themaxsmith/LemonadeEmpire/README.md

 # LemonadeEmpire | AP Computer Science Final

-Basic java tycoon-style game where the user can grow their lemonade stand busniess with stores and then later to stores.
+Basic java tycoon-style game with basic 2D graphics.

+## How the game works
+The user sells lemonade from one stand & can use the money to make upgrades like buy a new store or increase popularity of a store.